 For starters, “getting toned” probably doesn’t mean what you think it does.
 And most of what you read in magazines and see on TV about how to do it is just flat out wrong.

-The short answer is that to really get toned, you need to:
+The short answer is that to really get a toned body and physique, you need to:

 - Lose fat

 - Build muscle (yes, build muscle)